psygreg/linuxtoys-atom/README.md

 # LinuxToys Atom
-Your trusty multitool now on Fedora-based immutable operating systems.
+Your trusty multitool now on Fedora-based and Universal Blue immutable operating systems.
+For others, see [LinuxToys](https://github.com/psygreg/linuxtoys).

 ## Compabitibilty
 - Fedora ***Silverblue***, ***Kinoite*** and ***CoreOS***